Whauv/Crime-data-analysis/README.md

 ## Team 💼

-We are a team of three consisting of,
+We are a team of three consisting of,<br/>
 Pranav Vinayak Chopdekar <br/>
 Nikhil Jaswaraj Karkera <br/>
 Mahendra Varmah Vaddi <br/>